corda/corda-runtime-os/applications/tools/p2p-test/cryptoservice-key-creator/README.md

     ]
 }
 ```
-Note: the `alias` field acts as a unique identifier for each key pair entry and thus needs to be unique for each entry.
-If you want to deploy multiple identities behind a single host, make sure you use a different alias for the entry of each identity.

-Note: The `tenantId` is a non-unique ID for the tenant.

-Key files are expected to be `.jks` files.
+Where:
+* `publish_alias` is a unique name to publish the keys under.
+If omitted, a random UUID will be used.
+* `keystore_alias` is the keys alias in the key store.
+If omitted, the first alias will be used.
+* `keystoreFile` is a valid JKS keystore file.
 You can create them using Java's `keytool`, e.g.:
 ```
 keytool -genkeypair -alias ec -keyalg EC -storetype JKS -keystore ec_key.jks -storepass 123456
 ```
+* `password` is the JKS keystore password.
+* `algo` either `RSA` or `ECDSA`.
+If omitted, the private key algorithm will be used.
+* `tenantId` A non-unique ID for the tenant

 ### Populating a custom topic